| Every Sunday at 8.00pm|

 Produced by Léonie Scott-Matthews

-Tuesday - Saturday at 8.00pm
+Tuesday to Saturday at 8.00pm

 Sunday at 5.00pm

-(No performance on Monday)
+(No shows on Mondays)